spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 **Notes:**
 - If you are not in control of anything on the base domain, you would need to set additional configuration on `vars.yml`.
 For more information, see [How do I install on matrix.example.com without involving the base domain?](faq.md#how-do-i-install-on-matrix-example-com-without-involving-the-base-domain) on our FAQ.
 - When you edit `vars.yml`, make sure to pick a correct domain, because you can't change the domain after deployment.
-If you pick a wrong one, you'll have to run the Uninstalling step.
+If you pick the wrong one, you'll have to run the Uninstalling step.

 ## Install